All Episodes

 Why?

-Probably because they are conservatives and they're looking for a plausible conservative candidate, and Huckabee isn't it.
+Probably because they are conservatives, and they're looking for a plausible conservative candidate, and Huckabee isn't it.

 And I guess that the criticisms from Rush and others helped convince them Huckabee isn't such a candidate.

-They got 42% on 2006, he got 33%, whatever it was, 33% on uh on Saturday, and he wasn't even running against two big guns on the Republican side.
+And he wasn't even running against two big guns on the Republican side.

 They weren't even present.

-Last night, the host at Melissa Block, says, Seems like knives are really being sharpened for John McCain.
+Last night, the host at Melissa Block says, seems like knives are really being sharpened for John McCain.

 Tom DeLay, former House Majority Leader, telling Fox News McCain's done more to hurt the Republican Party than any elected official I know of.